Recently, Google Adsense has introduced their 3 New Native Ad Types for Adsense publishers, Which may bring great impact on your revenue.

 This ad format is placed in between your articles like a break.

-I've seen it in many blogs but I find it a little bit distracting.
-I suggest, don't overdo it.
+I’ve seen it on many blogs but I find it a little bit distracting.
+I suggest, don’t overdo it.
 Otherwise, it may distract your readers.

 Here’s how it looks like, live in action:

 KFC Ad in Tech Blog that you are reading, the post is about “Top 5 Android Photo Editing Apps”.
 KFC Ad… Are you serious Google?
 Not enough for judgment?
 Here’s one more below: